 - Prescription drugs: Are your drugs covered under the plan's formulary (list of covered drugs)?
 What will your prescription drugs cost under the plan?
 What is the premium for the plan?
 What is the deductible for the plan?
 Does the plan provide some coverage in the gap (the "donut hole")?

 - Pharmacy choice: What pharmacies can you use?

 - Quality and performance: Quality of care and performance varies among plans, doctors, hospitals, and other health care providers.
 Giving good quality health care means doing the right thing, at the right time, in the right way, for the right person – and getting the best possible results.

 After you gather the data about your plan choices and have thought about what features make the difference for you, take your time sorting through all of the information.

 Ask more questions and talk to people and groups that you trust.
 Your home state's insurance assistance program should have specific information about the plans in your area, as well as any state laws or regulations that affect people with Medicare.

 The more you learn about your Medicare choices, the better prepared you will be to make the selection that is right for you.

 Doing your research is the best way to choose the plan that's right for you.
 Keep these key points in mind when researching Medigap and Medicare Advantage policies:

 - Plans vary by state and even by zip code.

-- Different insurance companies offer different packages, premiums and coverages.
-After you choose whether Medigap or Medicare Advantage is right for you, then you must select an insurance provider.
+- Different insurance companies offer different packages, premiums and coverage options.
+After you choose whether a Medigap or Medicare Advantage plan is right for you, then you must select an insurance provider.